dalethomas81/HamMessenger/README.md

 # HamMessenger

+HamMessenger is a portable, battery powered device that runs on a microcontroller and interfaces with an inexpensive ham radio to send and recieve text messages and provide position updates using the [APRS](http://www.aprs.org/doc/APRS101.PDF) protocol.
+Messages and position updates sent via HamMessenger can be viewed on sites such as [aprs.fi](https://aprs.fi).
+HamMessenger messages are NOT encrypted!

 The goal of the HamMessenger project is to create a device that uses ham radio as a medium for sending and receiving text messages.
 HamMessenger exists also to promote amateur radio, electronics, and programming.
 The project is currently in a beta prototyping stage with minimum functionality.

 At the core of the the project is the [MicroAPRS](https://github.com/markqvist/MicroAPRS) modem created by [markqvist](https://github.com/markqvist).
 The primary controller is an Arduino Mega with the MicroAPRS Modem running on an Arduino Pro Mini.
 HamMessenger includes GPS functionality supplied by a Neo-6M GPS radio.
 For peripherals, an M5Stack CardKB keyboard is used for input and an SSD1106 Oled display for output.